copsTvFan/cops-episode-guide/guide.md

 Aired 2003-03-22.

-**Coast to Coast 35** (Davidson County NC -- 2:46 PM Sting Briefing) Sheriff's Office -- Sheriff Gerald K. Hege explains how a prostitution sting will work.
+**Coast to Coast 35**

+- (Davidson County NC -- 2:46 PM Sting Briefing) Sheriff's Office -- Sheriff Gerald K. Hege explains how a prostitution sting will work.
 The female officer will work a corner near a church and tell the Johns to pull around back where they'll bust them.
 Capt.
 Jody Shoa explains the problems of prostitution.
 A deputy stops a man having trouble walking down a crowded street; a deputy pulls over a driver who does not possess car keys.
-Riverside County CA/Pierce County WA
+- Riverside County, CA
+- Pierce County, WA

 ## CP-1515